National Concours 2025

 The Concours has been timed to coincide with the Bay to Birdwood which is one of the world’s great motoring events for vehicles built from the early 1900’s to 1994.
 Over 1500 vehicles participate in the event which commences at Glenelg on the coast and winds its way to the National Motor Museum in Birdwood.
 This event is extremely popular and sells out quickly so early registration is essential in order to secure a place.
 We are hoping we will get a good turnout and arrange for us to travel as a group and have a group display at the Motor Museum.
 This is a huge opportunity to raise the awareness of the TR marque amongst others.
 When the registrations are open I will post the link on this site immediately.
 The event is well supported by the locals and the entire route is lined with people cheering on the cars.

-To see more details click HERE. or have a look at the video below.
+Have a look at the video below.

 The After Tour